 Western Athletic Conference

 No. 1 LSU 35, Kentucky 7

-HAYS - The Great Bend High School girls' cross country team took second place at the Hays meet on Thursday.
+JUNCTION CITY - The Great Bend High School boys' cross country team took third place at the Junction City meet on Saturday.

 CLAFLIN - Central Plains running back Benn Kirmer rushed for 148 yards and three touchdowns, leading the Oilers to a 66-16 pasting of Canton-Galva on Friday night.
 The game was stopped after the first half because of the 45-point mercy rule.

 LAWRENCE (AP) - Seth Doege passed for 366 yards and three touchdowns and Eric Stephens rushed for 124 yards and scored twice, helping Texas Tech come roaring back from a 20-point deficit and beat Kansas 45-34 Saturday in both teams' Big 12 opener.